leafac/leafac.com/playing-the-game-with-plt-redex/reduction-relations.md

     ·                     ·
 </pre>

-A function<label class="margin-note"><input type="checkbox"><span markdown="1">Or, equivalently, a method, a procedure, a routine, and so forth.</span></label> is not a natural way to model moves in Peg Solitaire, because there might be multiple moves available for a given board.
+A function (or a method, a procedure, a routine, and so forth) is not a natural way to model moves in Peg Solitaire, because there might be multiple moves available for a given board.
 If functions were all we had, then we could encode our intent with a `⇨/function` that returned a *set* of output boards, for example:

 <pre markdown="1">
 <strong>        board                  (⇨/function board)</strong>